 The Amtrak parlor car is an off-the-shelf HO model of one the high-level parlor cars built in 1955 and 1956 by The Budd Company for Santa Fe.
 Amtrak inherited six of these cars in 1971, and operated five of them until February 2018 as "Pacific Parlour Cars" (note the spelling) in its Coast Starlight trains running between Los Angeles and Seattle.
 This model wears Amtrak's "Phase II" paint scheme, typical of the car before it was assigned to the Coast Starlight.
 Note, too, that I did not apply any of the car numbers provided as decals with the model.

 My goal (achieved!) was to collect just enough models of Amtrak engines and Superliner passenger cars to put together a two-engine, ten- or eleven-car consist representative of the Coast Starlight as it ran in the mid- to late-2000s when my wife and I rode it several times.
 Unfortunately, no model of the Pacific Parlour car is currently (2016) available.
 However, this precursor of the car was still on the shelf at a couple of hobby shops, so I bought it and a set of decals which reproduced Amtrak's Pacific Parlour Car paint scheme as it existed from about 1997 to 2007 or 2008.
-Note that the current "Phase IVb" paint scheme is different from this "Phase III" scheme that I chose.
+Note that a later "Phase IVb" paint scheme is different from this "Phase III" scheme that I chose.